Gaul: Frankish Gaul

-Gauls
+Culture

 Social structure, indigenous nation and clans

-The Druids were not the only political force in Gaul, however, and the early political system was complex, if ultimately fatal to the society as a whole.
-The fundamental unit of Gallic politics was the clan, which itself consisted of one or more of what Caesar called pagi.
-Each clan had a council of elders, and initially a king.
+The fundamental unit of Gallic politics was the clan, which consisted of one or more of what Caesar called pagi.
+Each clan had a council of elders and initially a king.
 Later, the executive was an annually-elected magistrate.
 Among the Aedui, a clan of Gaul, the executive held the title of Vergobret, a position much like a king, but his powers were held in check by rules laid down by the council.

 The regional ethnic groups, or pagi as the Romans called them (singular: pagus; the French word pays, "region" [a more accurate translation is 'country'], comes from this term), were organized into larger multi-clan groups, which the Romans called civitates.
 These administrative groupings would be taken over by the Romans in their system of local control, and these civitates would also be the basis of France's eventual division into ecclesiastical bishoprics and dioceses, which would remain in place—with slight changes—until the French Revolution.

 Although the clans were moderately stable political entities, Gaul as a whole tended to be politically divided, there being virtually no unity among the various clans.
 Only during particularly trying times, such as the invasion of Caesar, could the Gauls unite under a single leader like Vercingetorix.
 Even then, however, the faction lines were clear.

 The Romans divided Gaul broadly into Provincia (the conquered area around the Mediterranean), and the northern Gallia Comata ("free Gaul" or "long-haired Gaul").
 Caesar divided the people of Gallia Comata into three broad groups: the Aquitani; Galli (who in their own language were called Celtae); and Belgae.
 In the modern sense, Gaulish peoples are defined linguistically, as speakers of dialects of the Gaulish language.
 While the Aquitani were probably Vascons, the Belgae would thus probably be a mixture of Celtic and Germanic elements.